Ckef/groufix-old/README.md

 ## Building

 A Makefile is shipped with the project, run make without a target to view all build targets.
-Some of the more uncommon dependencies for OpenGL are shipped with the project as well.
+All necessary OpenGL headers are shipped with the project as well.
+Platform files (such as windows.h or xlib.h) are not shipped as they should be made available by the platform itself.
 Once the library is built, link against it using `-lGroufix`.
 Use the library in your code by simply including `<groufix.h>`, all core functionality will be made available through that file.
-If you need to include other platform headers (like windows.h or xlib.h) make sure to include them before groufix.h in case you require a different setup.
+If you need to include other platform headers, make sure to include them before groufix.h in case you require a different setup.

 ### Dependencies